-Palmer Wanted a Romantic Relationship with Haynes & Was Getting Aggressive
+Joshua Palmer Wanted a Romantic Relationship With Shauna Haynes And Was Getting Aggressive

 Shauna Haynes and Joshua Palmer were co-workers at the Old Spaghetti Factory in downtown San Diego.
 He was a waiter and the petite Haynes was a busser.
 Diana Gonzalez, a co-worker testified that she was friends with Palmer and he told her that he wanted to date Haynes, but Haynes did not feel the same way.
 Haynes, though, was going to move into Palmer’s apartment as she needed to escape sexual abuse at her own home, and was already staying over some nights at Palmers.
 Gonzalez said that only a few weeks before Haynes’ death, Palmer expressed frustration with the situation and said if Haynes “didn’t put out soon, she would have to leave.”

 Malik Collier, a friend of Haynes from high school testified that Haynes confided in him that Palmer was getting aggressive with her and then showed him the text message, “If I can’t have you the way I want you, I’m afraid I’ll do something I regret.”
 Collier told her to stay away from Palmer.

 Joshua Palmer’s Statement Before Shauna Haynes’ Body Is Found